 The NCEP Unified Post Processor has replaced the WRF Post Processor (WPP).
-The UPP software package is based on WPP but has enhanced capabilities to post-process output from a variety of NWP models, including WRF-NMM, WRF-ARW, Non-hydrostatic Multi-scale Model on the B grid (NMMB), Global Forecast System (GFS), and Climate Forecast System (CFS).
-At this time, community user support is provided for the WRF-based systems and NMMB.
+The UPP software package is based on WPP but has enhanced capabilities to post-process output from a variety of NWP models, including WRF-NMM, WRF-ARW, Nonhydrostatic Multi-scale Model on the B grid (NMMB), Global Forecast System (GFS), Climate Forecast System (CFS), and the global Finite-Volume Cubed Sphere dynamical core (FV3).
+At this time, community user support is only provided for the WRF-ARW and FV3 systems.